propcloud-io/lovable-propcloud-io/README.md

-# PropCloud.io Assistant App (propassistant-ai)
+# PropCloud.io - Autonomous Property Management Platform

-This repository contains the frontend application for PropCloud.io, an AI-powered property management dashboard.
+This repository contains the frontend application for PropCloud.io, an AI-powered property management platform for short-term rental hosts.

+## Clean Slate Approach (April 2025)

+We've recently started a clean slate approach to rebuild the application with a more consistent architecture.
+The new implementation is located in the `PropCloud` directory and uses a modern tech stack with Vite, React, TypeScript, and Tailwind CSS.

+### Reasons for Clean Slate

+1. **Multiple Development Environment Switches**: The project had been developed across multiple environments (Lovable, Cursor, Windsurf), leading to inconsistencies and technical debt.

+2. **Deployment Issues**: Previous deployment attempts faced challenges with different platforms, causing delays and configuration problems.

+3. **Backend Integration Challenges**: The original implementation had issues with Supabase integration, particularly with the waitlist form and authentication.

+4. **Code Organization**: A fresh start allows for better code organization and a more maintainable architecture.

+The clean slate approach preserves the design and functionality of the original application while providing a more solid foundation for future development.

 ## Vision